-- \$91 million of proceeds from issuances of our common units to certain institutional investors; - \$400 million in borrowings under our new 364-day credit facility; and - approximately \$9.4 million in borrowings under our new revolving acquisition credit facility.
+- \$91 million of proceeds from issuances of our common units in this offering; - \$400 million in borrowings under our new 364-day credit facility; and - approximately \$9.4 million in borrowings under our new revolving acquisition credit facility.

 These amounts exclude additional borrowings we may need to make under our new revolving acquisition credit facility to fund working capital adjustments in connection with the Star Gas Propane Acquisition.